Value shifts in Vietnamese students studying in Russia.

 Abbreviation: PF = Preliminary Faculty

-About the authors: Maslova, Olga V.
+Authors: Maslova, Olga V.

 Keywords: acculturation, value pattern, value dynamics, Vietnamese students, acculturation strategies, acculturation profile.